yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 #### Excel processing

 1. Dump the record from Mint to nyuzyt/Personal file/Transactions cvs file
+1. Insert a line in overall sheet prior to the previous record, then `insert the copied cells`
 1. Copy the cvs tables content, without the header
-1. Insert a line in overall sheet prior to the previous record, then "insert the copied cells"
 1. Create a new sheet for this month alone
 1. Copy from one previous month's sheet(all the way to comments), paste the column width
 1. Copy the records to this month's sheet